Beverly Hills, Calif. -- TV One executive vice president of programming and production Lee Gaither has left the company to pursue other interests.

-Network president Johnathan Rodgers said Gaither's departure was primarily “geographical,” adding that he wanted a greater programming presence at the network's Silver Spring, Md., headquarters, and Gaither decided to remain in Los Angeles for family reasons.
-Rodgers said the network has hired the search firm Ann Carlson Associates to secure a new programming executive.
+Network president Johnathan Rodgers said Los Angeles-based Gaither’s departure was primarily “geographical,” adding that he wanted a greater programming presence at the network’s Silver Spring, Md., headquarters, and Gaither decided to remain in Los Angeles for family reasons.

-Gaither oversaw the launch of several series, including G. Garvin, a culinary show featuring the former The Ritz-Carlton Hotel Co.
-LLC and Morton's Restaurant Group executive chef; and Makeover Manor, the first transformation program focusing exclusively on beauty and style tips for African-Americans.
+Gaither oversaw the launch of several shows, including G. Garvin, a culinary show featuring the former The Ritz-Carlton Hotel Co.
+LLC and Morton’s Restaurant Group executive chef; and Makeover Manor, the first transformation show focusing exclusively on beauty and style tips for African Americans.

 “When we hired Lee, I had a real hope and expectation that he would move to the Washington, D.C./Silver Spring area,” Rodgers said.
 “It’s important for us as a new network to have a programming source in the building so that all of the other departments could feed off of it.
 We really appreciate Lee’s contribution to the point where he will remain a consultant to me.”

-The network — which will become rated by Nielsen Media Research this fall — plans to continue its development of original programming with the launch of several new series later this year.
+The network -- which will become Nielsen Media Research-rated this fall -- will continue its development of original programming with the launch of several new series later this year.

 TV One has teamed up with civil-rights activist the Rev. Al Sharpton to create a talk/interview show that will take place in barbershops around the country.
-A reality take on the successful Barbershop movies, Cuttin' Up with Al Sharpton will showcase celebrities, politicians and other interesting characters discussing the issues of the day with barbers and shop patrons, Rodgers said during the network's Television Critics Association Tour presentation here July 17.
+A reality takeoff on the successful Barbershop movies, Cuttin’ Up with Al Sharpton will showcase celebrities, politicians and other interesting characters discussing the issues of the day with barbers and shop patrons, Rodgers said during the network’s Television Critics Association Tour presentation here Sunday.

-The network will also bow Off the Pages, a female-targeted talk show featuring erotic fiction author Zane, who will discuss relationships, sexuality and marriage in an effort to help women build empowerment and self-respect.
+The network will also bow Off the Pages, a female-targeted talk show featuring famed erotic fiction author Zane, who will discuss topics such as relationships, sexuality and marriage in an effort to help women build empowerment and self-respect.